 Party at our school in Colombo, c.
 1960:

 The year from January 1959 to January 1960 was the first year of existence for my school, the American Community Center (ACC), and I still have the first yearbook (The Cobra) that was issued by the school.
 Its pages have some photos worth posting, including one of the 1960 U.S. Embassy in Colombo, where my father worked:

 I remember being in my father’s office often.
 It had the pleasant smell of tea-leaves, with straw mats on the floor, and the charm of an old, stately residence, which it probably had been at one time.
 It’s quite a contrast to the embassy that stands now, and today (Dec.
 6, 2016), they broke new ground to expand it further.
-The portrait of President John F. Kennedy that I remember seeing on the walls of my father’s workplace has been replaced nine times since then.
+I remember seeing the official portrait of President Eisenhower and then President John F. Kennedy on the wall of my father’s workplace.
+The portrait has been replaced nine times since then.

 At least for a few months, the U.S. Embassy provided an official government vehicle (OGV) and a local driver employed by the embassy to transport me to and from school.
 I learned much of the local language (including some bad words) from that driver, who also allowed me to handle the gearshift on the floor of the black Jeep Wagoneer (or similar), which I learned to shift whenever his foot depressed the clutch pedal.
 I joined the Cub Scouts in Ceylon, and I also seem to remember that embassy vehicles took me to Scout meetings as well.
 Today, USG rules restrict personal use of OGVs except in dangerous conditions.